warau0/pointo/README.md

     - `GOOGLE_SHEET_NAME` example: `Page1`.
     - `GOOGLE_SHEET_ID` example: `1dZHWlxlr-CbPocQ2DB9kQH3Y7TnShSyU-N7v_wsRxjv`.

-5. If you run into any issues you can contact me at `warau#0438` and I'll see if I can help you out.

 ### Setting up your own instance:

 1. Make a `config.json` file in project root that looks like this example: